arthurviaro/arthurviaro.github.io/_pages/papers.md

 <div id="sugarcane" style="display: none; text-align: justify; line-height: 1.2" ><small>
 This paper studies the impacts of sugarcane expansion on socioeconomic indicators in the Brazilian state of São Paulo, where the harvested area doubled in ten years.
 Using data from São Paulo municipalities and exploiting soil- and climate-induced variation in agricultural production patterns, we find that localities where sugarcane expanded experienced restructuring of the local agriculture sector from pasture lands to temporary crops.
 We also document a structural transformation in economic activity towards manufacturing and a faster increase in income per capita.
 </small><br><br/></div>
+-->

+**Sugarcane Expansion and Development: Evidence from São Paulo** <br/>
+<small> With Yuri Luz and [Marcos Nakaguma](https://sites.google.com/view/nakaguma/home) </small> <br/>
+<small> Draft (coming soon) </small>

+<div id="sugarcane" style="display: block; text-align: justify; line-height: 1.2" ><small>
+This paper examines the effects of sugarcane expansion on socioeconomic indicators in the Brazilian state of São Paulo, where the harvested area has doubled over a decade.
+By analyzing data from municipalities across São Paulo and leveraging variations in agricultural production patterns driven by soil and climate factors, we find that regions experiencing sugarcane expansion underwent a significant restructuring of the local agricultural sector, shifting from pasture lands to temporary crops.
+Additionally, we observe a structural transformation in economic activity, with a notable transition towards manufacturing, alongside a more rapid increase in per capita income.
+</small><br><br/></div>

+**Railroad Expansion and Mortality in Early Twentieth-Century Brazil** <br/>